 speaker

 Jeff Hammond

 Okay, great.
-And then it seems like your peers are putting up some pretty challenging numbers in China and Asia.
-And you guys kind of bucked the trend.
-And so that really stood out.
+And then it seems like your peers are putting up some pretty challenging numbers in China and Asia, and you guys kind of bucked the trend, you know, and so that really stood out.
 I'm just wondering what you think you're doing there.
-Is it share gain?
-Is it kind of where you play that's kind of driving that meaningful outgrowth?
+You know, is it share gain?
+Is it you know, kind of where you play, um, that's, that's kind of driving that, you know, that meaningful outgrowth.

 speaker

 Yeah, Jeff, thank you.
-I'm very proud of what our China team has been able to execute.
-We've spoken for a while that we have had a pretty significant focus for in region for region so that our business is really more dependent on the local macro environment than as demonstrated that's not been necessarily great.
-It's been challenging for some time, but we did see some green shoots in the industrial and markets in Q3.
-Our team has been focused on expanding our market share, expanding our presence across various applications in the industrial space, just as much as in the automotive replacement side of our business.
+I, I, you know, I'm very proud of what our China team has been able to, uh, to execute.
+Um, you know, we've, we've spoken for a while that, you know, we have had a pretty significant focus for in region for region. so that our business is really more dependent on the local macro environment.
+And as demonstrated, that's not been necessarily great.
+It's been challenging for some time.
+But we did see some green shoots in the industrial and markets in Q3.
+Our team has been focused on expanding our market share expanding our presence across various applications in the industrial space, just as much as in the automotive replacement side of our business.
 And they have executed really well.
-And while we don't certainly see any benefits yet from the stimulus that the Chinese government is indicating that they will deploy, we feel pretty good about where we sit.
-The growth has been returning and we anticipated we're going to have kind of a mid single digit growth rate for the full year 2024 in China.
+And, you know, while we don't certainly see any benefits yet from the stimulus that the Chinese government is indicating that they will deploy, we feel pretty good about where we sit.
+The growth has been returning and You know, we anticipated we're going to have kind of a mid-single-digit growth rate for the full year 2024 in China.
 So the team has done a really good job.
-Okay, appreciate it.
+Okay.
+Appreciate it.

 speaker

-Our next question comes from Nigel Ko with Wolf Research.
+Our next question comes from Nigel Koh with Wolf Research.

 speaker

-Thanks, good morning everyone.
+Thanks.
+Good morning, everyone.
 Thanks for the question.
-So there's a lot going on this morning.
-So my head spinning, I just wanted to just make sure that the message on page 11 is crystal clear.
-So are you saying that by 2026 or for 2026 that you're kind of guiding towards 25.5, the high end of your medium to even margin target, is that the message?
+Good morning.
+There's a lot going on this morning, so my head's spinning.
+I just wanted to just make sure that the message on page 11 is crystal clear.
+So are you saying that, you know, by 2026, or for 2026, that you're kind of guiding towards 25.5, the high end of your medium-term EBITDA margin target?
+Is that the message?

 speaker

-Yeah, so I would say at the end of 2026, compared to 2024, that we will be at that 40 million run rate of savings or a hundred basis points, a little bit over a hundred basis points that we are committed to on the last call as we move forward.
-So it'll hit incrementally as we move through 25 and 26, as we execute on the different projects, the different optimization plans.
-But if you look at it over a two year period, by then is when you should see that 100 plus basis points of incremental EBITDA margin improved.
+Yeah, so I would say at the end of 26, you know, compared to 2024, that we will be at that 40 million run rate of savings or 100 basis, well, a little bit over 100 basis points that we had committed to on the last call as we move forward.
+So, you know, it'll hit incrementally as we move through 25 and 26, you know, as we execute on the different projects, the different optimization plans.
+But, you know, if you look at it over a two-year period, by then is when you should see that 100 plus basis points of incremental EBITDA margin improves.

+speaker